TopG911/Password_Generator/README.md

-Title: Random Password Generator
+Random Password Generator

-Overview: This Python script generates a random password based on user-defined criteria.
+This Python script generates a random password based on user-defined criteria.
 Users can specify the length of the password and choose from various character sets, including digits, letters, and special characters.
 The script ensures that the generated password is secure and random.

 Features:

-User input for password length.
+1. User input for password length.
-Option to select character sets:
+2. Option to select character sets:
    Digits
    Letters (uppercase and lowercase)
    Special characters
-Ability to exit the character selection menu.
+3. Ability to exit the character selection menu.
-Generates a random password based on the selected criteria.
+4. Generates a random password based on the selected criteria.

 Usage:

-Run the script in a Python environment.
+1. Run the script in a Python environment.
-Enter the desired password length when prompted.
+2. Enter the desired password length when prompted.
-Choose character sets by entering the corresponding number.
+3. Choose character sets by entering the corresponding number.
-The script will generate and display a random password based on the selected options.
+4. The script will generate and display a random password based on the selected options.

 Requirements:

-Python 3.x
+1. Python 3.x
-Standard libraries: string, random
+2. Standard libraries: string, random

 Installation: Clone the repository and run the script using Python.